-Keep scrolling for 30 one-pot vegetarian recipes that are so easy to make even staunch carnivores will want to keep them on constant rotation.
+Keep scrolling for 26 one-pot vegetarian recipes that are so easy to make, even staunch carnivores will want to keep them on constant rotation.

 The Hero Ingredient: The smoked paprika.
-While the base for this one-pot vegetarian recipe is relatively classic as far as stews go (it includes ingredients such as onions, garlic, carrots, and celery), this smoky spice lends an unexpected and delightful kick to the dish.
+While the base for this one-pot lentil stew recipe by The First Mess is relatively classic as far as stews go (it includes ingredients such as onions, garlic, carrots, and celery), this smoky spice lends an unexpected and delightful kick to the dish.

 The Clincher: A side of crusty bread.
 The more rustic, the better.

-The Hero Ingredient: In this one-bowl salad, dried cranberries add a touch of sweetness without overpowering the flavor profile of the entire dish (and without maxing out your sugar intake for the day).
+The Hero Ingredient: In this one-bowl salad by Minimalist Baker, dried cranberries add a touch of sweetness without overpowering the flavor profile of the entire dish (and without maxing out your sugar intake for the day).

-The Pro Tip: "To add more protein to this salad, serve with cooked (and cooled) quinoa, baked chickpeas, or additional sunflower seeds," recommends recipe creator Dana Shultz of Minimalist Baker.
+The Pro Tip: "To add more protein to this salad, serve with cooked (and cooled) quinoa, baked chickpeas, or additional sunflower seeds," recommends recipe creator Dana Shultz.

 The Clincher: The no-mix dressing.
 (Yes, you read that correctly—no need to break out the salad dressing shaker for this one.)
 Simply drizzle on some tahini, squeeze a lemon over the salad greens, and dig in.

 The Hero Ingredient: The red sauce.
-When simmered with a drizzle of olive oil, fragrant garlic, flavorful herbs, and, of course, some water, the red sauce become the ideal pasta-cooking liquid for this one-pot vegetarian spaghetti.
+When simmered with a drizzle of olive oil, fragrant garlic, flavorful herbs, and, of course, some water, the red sauce become the ideal pasta-cooking liquid for this one-pot vegetarian spaghetti by Half Baked Harvest.

 The Pro Tip: "If you wanted to add something a little green to this, I'd recommend stirring in a few handfuls of fresh baby spinach or a couple of cups of chopped broccoli," says recipe creator Tieghan Gerard of Half Baked Harvest.